ShengtianSang/SemaTyP/README.md

 In order to use the code, you have to provide
 * [Theraputic Target Database](http://db.idrblab.net/ttd/full-data-download)  You don't need to download by yourself, I have uploaded all the TTD 2016 version in *<./data/TTD>*.
-* [SemedDB](https://skr3.nlm.nih.gov/SemMedDB/) The knowledge graph is constructed by all relations contained in SemedDB, **you need to download from [here](https://pan.baidu.com/s/1zuOELNGAua6i523_nLK6mw)** with password:1234 .
+* [SemedDB](https://skr3.nlm.nih.gov/SemMedDB/) **You need to download from [here](https://pan.baidu.com/s/1zuOELNGAua6i523_nLK6mw)** with password:1234 to obtain the whole knowledge graph.
 After downloading the "predications.txt" file, please replace the file *<./data/SemedDB/predications.txt>*. with this **new** downloaded file.

 ## Run the demo
+Install the environment.
 ```bash
 pip install -r requirements.txt
 ```

-Install the environment.
+Construct training and test data.
 ```bash
 python experimental_data.py
 ```

-Construct training and test data.
+Train and test the model.
 ```bash
 python main.py
 ```
-Train and test the model.

->File declaration:

->><data> directory: contains all the data used in our experiments.
+## File declaration

->>><data/SemmedDB> contains all relations extracted from SemmedDB, which are used for constructing the Knowledge Graph in our experiment.
-The whole "predications.txt" contains 39,133,975 relations, we just leave a small sample "predications.txt" file here which contain 100 relation.
+**data/SemmedDB**： contains all relations extracted from SemmedDB, which are used for constructing the Knowledge Graph in our experiment.
+The whole "predications.txt" contains **39,133,975** relations, we just leave a small sample "predications.txt" file here which contain **100** relation.
 The whole "predications.txt" file coule be downloaded from

->>><data/TTD> contains the drug, target and disease relations retrieved from Theraputic Target Database.
+**data/TTD**： contains the drug, target and disease relations retrieved from Theraputic Target Database.

->><experimental_data>: constuct the drug-target-disease associations from TTD and Knowledge Graph.
+**experimental_data**: constuct the drug-target-disease associations from TTD and Knowledge Graph.

->><knowledge_graph>: construct the Knowledge Graph used in our experiment.
+**knowledge_graph.py**: construct the Knowledge Graph used in our experiment.

->><models> directory: contains the trained models.

->><load_data.py> is used to load traing and test data.
+**load_data.py**：used to load traing and test data.

->><main.py> is used to train and test the models
+**main.py**：used to train and test the models

 ## Cite